 By Leo from Safari Nomad

-Currently are no direct flights to Galway, but it is accessible from Dublin airport by bus which will take you about 2 hours and a half.
-If you need some further information, don’t hesitate to check this useful travel tips about Ireland.
+If you need some further information, don’t hesitate to check these useful travel tips about Ireland.

 Bangor, Northern Ireland